libretro/parallel-n64/README.md

 To build Android hardfp library with the new CXD4 RSP + NEON + Parallel RDP do:
 * ndk-build -j8 USE_SSE2NEON=1 APP_ABI=armeabi-v7a-hard

+To build Android arm64 library with the new CXD4 RSP + Parallel RDP + dynarec do:
+* ndk-build APP_ABI=arm64-v8a